Savuti, or Savute, is a true wilderness in the southwest section of Chobe National Park. Read our guide to discover more.

 Best time of year to visit Savuti

-There’s good game viewing all year around, but it can be very hot and very wet in some seasons.
+There’s good game viewing all year round, but it can be very hot and very wet in some seasons.
 The best time to visit Savuti is probably the dry season, May-August.
 The tracks are dry and animals concentrate at the waterholes in the park.
-It is not that warm during the days, but can be very cold at night.
+It is not that warm during the days but can be very cold at night.

 In September and October, it’s still dry but becomes very hot and dusty in the area.
 However, the dryness does concentrate the animals even further towards the waterholes.
 In November and December the rains start to fall, the grass becomes green and more birds start to visit the park.
 The tracks normally remain good.